Kyle Tucker Preview, Player Props: Astros vs. Rangers

 Kyle Tucker At The Plate

-- Among the qualified hitters in baseball, he ranks 14th in batting average, 13th in on-base percentage, and 15th in slugging.
+- He ranks 14th in batting average, 12th in on base percentage, and 14th in slugging among qualifying hitters in MLB play.

-- He has hit a long ball in 17.8% of his games this season, and 4.5% of his chances at the plate.
+- In 17.6% of his games this season, he has homered, and 4.5% of his trips to the plate.

-- Tucker has had at least one RBI in 41.5% of his games this year (56 of 135), with two or more RBI 27 times (20.0%).
-He has also been responsible for three or more of his team's runs in nine contests.
+- Tucker has had an RBI in 56 games this year (41.2%), including 27 multi-RBI outings (19.9%).
+He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.